How To Measure Your Mirror Frame Worksheet

-First, on your sheet, let’s write down the name of each bathroom location that you would like to order a frame for.
+First, on your sheet, let’s write down the name of each bathroom location where you would like to order a frame for.

 If you have more than 3 bathrooms, print out another sheet before you begin.